wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 Let's go over this code to understand what's happening:

 1. First, we load a prompt file from disk using the standard .NET I/O functions.
-2. We then call the `InvokePromptAsync` method on the kernel instance to execute the prompt template providing `arguments`, and the `templateFormat`.
+2. Then, we call the `InvokePromptAsync` method on the kernel instance to execute the prompt template providing `arguments`, and the `templateFormat`.
 3. Finally, we print the result to the console.